Shounak Das

 December 2022 - April 2023

-and deployed a prompt-based API on AWS infrastructure.
+• Developed image-to-animation pipelines and deployed a prompt-based API on AWS for real-time inference, enabling interactive generative workflows.

-Explored advanced flow-based models like RealNVP to enhance content diversity and quality.
+• Explored advanced flow-based models like RealNVP to enhance generative content diversity and quality, improving model expressiveness and output variety.

 FEDTAIL: Federated Long-Tailed Domain Generalization with Sharpness-Guided Gradient Matching